 - Let cool and store in a jar.

-If you keep in an air-tight container, it lasts for 4 days in the refrigerator and for up to a month in the freezer.
+If you keep it in an air-tight container, it lasts for 4 days in the refrigerator and for up to a month in the freezer.

 My kids love salmon, and many of you expressed how much you and your children enjoy all my salmon recipes.
 So I hope this Salmon Flakes recipe will come in handy.
-I personally love tossing this salmon into pasta or sprinkle over rice when we need protein or just one more dish.
+I personally love tossing this salmon into pasta or sprinkling it over rice when we need protein or just one more dish.
 And I’d love to hear some other fun and delicious ideas you have for using the recipe!

 - 1 Tbsp sake

 - 1 Tbsp mirin

 - 1 tsp toasted white sesame seeds

 - Gather all the ingredients.

 - Preheat the oven to 425ºF (218ºC).
 Sprinkle ¼ tsp Diamond Crystal kosher salt over 1 lb salmon fillets and set aside for 15 minutes.